Ashok0/EnderalVREssentials-Nightly/README.md

 [**HD Dead Trees and Driftwoods v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/35308?tab=files): Combine "4K Parallax Treebark" and "Spooknik's - Tundra Trees HD" to achieve HD dead trees and driftwoods.
 Contains original mods port.

-[**CC's Enhanced Ore Veins SSE Edition v8.0**](https://www.nexusmods.com/skyrimspecialedition/mods/1306?tab=files): A texture replacement for the ore veins found in mines and around skyrim.
+[**CC's Enhanced Ore Veins SSE Edition v9.0**](https://www.nexusmods.com/skyrimspecialedition/mods/1306?tab=files): A texture replacement for the ore veins found in mines and around skyrim.
 This mod also retextures the mined ores and the ingots.

-[**CC's Enhanced Ore Veins SSE Edition v8.0.1 - Patch**](https://www.nexusmods.com/skyrimspecialedition/mods/1306?tab=files): Install this to resolve the issue where all mines revert to vanilla textures when depleted.

 [**Rustic Alchemy and Enchanting Tables v1.0**](https://www.nexusmods.com/skyrim/mods/62328?tab=files): A rustic overhaul of the alchemy and enchanting tables of Skyrim.
 The aim was to bring real antiquity to these arcane crafting tables as is fitting of their ancient origin.